 - Do you want to be able to take them apart for washing?
 Consider how simple the construction should be if you want to remove the covers.

-Because it was just us & the dogs, we were comfortable getting the cushions cut from the giant foam selection at our local fabric box store.
-We went with the 5-inch thick, heavy-duty slab.
+Because it was just the two of us and the dogs, we felt comfortable choosing a cushion foam from the giant selection at our local fabric store.
+We went with a 5-inch thick, heavy-duty slab.

-We also picked a durable, 100% cotton (read: very washable!) fabric with a WILD print to counteract any dirty dog paws, pizza crumbs and hiking mud that it would likely encounter.
+We also chose a durable, 100% cotton (read: very washable!) fabric with a WILD print to disguise the dirty dog paws, pizza crumbs, and hiking mud we knew it would encounter.

-It actually looks like we already dropped pizza & wiped mud on it, so it’s perfect!
+Honestly, it already looks like we’ve dropped pizza and wiped mud on it, so I’d say it’s doing its job!

-There’s a fabric & print out there that is perfect for you- could be a very durable outdoor fabric that can withstand more wear & tear or a dressier, more formal upholstery fabric.
-There are so many, you’ll get dizzy trying to pick!
+There’s a fabric and print out there that is perfect for your RV.
+It could be a very durable outdoor fabric that can withstand plenty of wear and tear or a dressier upholstery fabric if that’s your style.
+There are so many choices, you’ll get dizzy trying to pick one!

-If you have skills on the sewing machine, you can make the covers yourself (so jealous) with all of your pattern, pinning, and bobbing talent.
+If you have sewing-machine skills, you can make the covers yourself (so jealous!) with all of your pattern-making, pinning, and bobbin-wrangling talent.

-Another option for RV cushion covering I have seen is the gift wrapping method described here– but you can’t remove it easily for washing.
-But, if you are super-clean campers or use a really durable, surface-washable material, this method might work for you.
+Another option for covering RV cushions is the gift wrapping method described here—but the covers aren’t easily removable for washing.
+If you’re super-clean campers—or you use a really durable, surface-washable material—this method might work well for you.

 Since I have no talent in that area, we sent our foam and fabric to a local seamstress to construct the covers.
 We asked her to include zippers along the long edges of the cushions so we could easily remove them for washing.

-The great thing about this part of the project is that you can pick whatever you want to cover the table!
+The great thing about this part of the project is that you can cover your table with almost anything.
 Here are just a few ideas:

-We decided we wanted a map of the United States on ours to help inspire us to plan even MORE adventures.
+We decided on a map of the United States to help inspire us to plan even MORE adventures.

-Luckily (*NERD ALERT*).
-I had saved every map National Geographic had included in their magazine during my adult life, and one of them happened to be a highway map of the United States!
+Luckily (NERD ALERT), I’d saved every map National Geographic had included in its magazine during my adult life, and one of them happened to be a highway map of the United States.
+Perfect!

-Finally, we carefully mixed the epoxy slowly & poured it over the map even more SLOOOOOOOWLY.
-We used a blowtorch to pop any bubbles that arose after the pour, like the instructions indicated.
+We used a small blowtorch to pop any bubbles that arose after the pour, like the instructions indicated.

 Be sure to read the epoxy directions a few times before starting, because you only have a limited time to pour it so it sets correctly.

 We let it dry for two days, and BOOM!
-Perfect table top to complete our RV booth makeover!
+Perfect map table to complete our RV booth makeover!

 The RV booth makeover project took a few weeks to finish completely (with full-time jobs and all!), but we were happy with the final result: